 USDA Income Guidelines

-The Minnesota rural development loan is designed for people with moderate to low income.
+The USDA mortgage is designed for people with moderate to low income.
 For this reason, there are strict rules about the borrower’s income that must be applied.

-The rule states that the borrower’s household income may not exceed 115% of the median income for their area.
+The rule states that the borrower’s household income may not exceed 115% of their area’s median income.
 For example, if the median income is $60,000 for your area, you would be allowed to make up to $69,000 per year and still apply for the loan.

 There are 2 things to keep in mind about the income limits.
 First, the income limit is based on the number of people living in the home.
 Therefore, a family of 5 will have a larger income limit compared to a married couple with no children.